wxsd-sales/alarm-alert-macro/README.md

 # Alarm Alert Macro

-This is a Macro monitors active T3 alarm events.
-Once an alarm has been detected, it ends all active calls and then displays a web page based notification on the Webex Device.
-This is useful for providing a visual aid to people in the vicinity which hearing impairments and by ending the call we can force reluctent people to leave the building.
+This Macro monitors T3 alarm events on Webex Devices and once an alarm has been detected, it ends all active calls and then displays a web page based notification on the Webex Device.
+This is useful for providing a visual aid to people in the vicinity which may have hearing impairments and by ending the call, we can force reluctent people to leave the building.

 ## Notification on the main display